 Reduce the intensity of CO2e (equivalent carbon dioxide) emissions from our operations by 25% by 2020 relative to our 2005 baseline, measured in grams of CO2e per ALB-km.

-- Delivered the first cruise ship in the world to be powered by liquefied natural gas (LNG) from pier side trucks while in port.
+- Delivered the first cruise ship in the world (the AIDAnova) powered at sea and in port by liquefied natural gas (LNG).

-Continue to improve the quality of our emissions into the air by developing, deploying and operating Exhaust Gas Cleaning Systems across the fleet capable of reducing sulfur compounds and particulate matter from our ship’s engine exhaust.
+Continue to improve the quality of our emissions into the air by developing, deploying and operating Advanced Air Quality Systems across the fleet capable of reducing sulfur compounds and particulate matter from our ship’s engine exhaust.

-We continue to improve the quality of our emissions into the air by installing and operating Exhaust Gas Cleaning Systems across the fleet.
-These systems significantly reduce sulfur compounds and particulate matter from our ship’s engine exhaust.
+We continue to improve the quality of our emissions into the air by installing and Advanced Air Quality Systems across the fleet.
+These systems significantly reduce sulfur compounds and particulate matter, including black carbon, from our ship’s engine exhaust.

-- 59% of our fleet is equipped with Exhaust Gas Cleaning Systems.
+- 74% of our fleet is equipped with Advanced Air Quality Systems.